GaetanLepage/phd-manuscript/sections/3_ssl/3_multi_source/3_experiments.typ

 The damping term #damp-term reduces the penalization of false positive peaks in the estimated spectrogram.
 In a region of the spectrum where no sources are effectively present, i.e. where $o approx 0$, the loss value will be bounded by $epsilon$.

-//#figure(
-//  include("figures/epsilon_loss_plot.typ"),
-//  caption: flex-caption(
-//    short: [
-//      Plot of the $epsilon$-loss for multi-source localization
-//    ],
-//    long: [
-//      Plot of the $epsilon$-loss for multi-source localization for several values of $epsilon$ (@eq:ssl:multi_source:experiments:epsilon_loss)
-//    ],
-//  ),
-//)
-//<fig:ssl:multi_source:experiments:epsilon_loss>

 #include "tables/epsilon_loss.typ"

 @table:ssl:multi_source:experiments:epsilon_loss summarizes the performance of our model after being trained with the $epsilon$-loss.
-More precisely, we compare different values of $epsilon$ to measure its influence on performance better.
+More precisely, we compare different values of $epsilon$ to better measure its influence on performance.
 A baseline corresponding to the #acr("MSE") loss is also included for comparison.
 This ablation study suggests that a value of $epsilon = 0.4$ improves the #acr("MAE") and accuracy scores at the expense of losing some precision points.
-A value closer to 0.1 slightly boosts the recall too but comes with an important dip in precision.
+A value closer to 0.1 slightly boosts the recall, too, but comes with an important dip in precision.
 Also, this choice has an impact on the training dynamics.
 The $epsilon$ loss seems to shorten the initial stagnating phase of the training process, where the validation loss sees no improvement.
-When training with the #acr("MSE"), the loss only starts improving after 50-60k steps, while this number falls to 16k steps when using the $epsilon$ loss.
+When training with the #acr("MSE"), the loss only starts improving after 50 to 60k steps, while this number falls to 16k steps when using the $epsilon$ loss.
 Unfortunately, the behavior of the $epsilon$ loss remains unclear in some aspects.
 Overall, its benefits are not satisfying enough to be included in the final method.
 Notably, its impact on precision is detrimental to the overall performance.

-// TODO: maybe add some training curves
-// ->  This requires to run more repetitions for each experiment so that the gaps in performance can be confirmed.

 ==== Normalization <sec:ssl:multi_source:experiments:normalization>

-// TODO: Convert this back to subsections if it has been moved to an upper level in the meantime (i.e. 'Background' can be a level-4 heading)
-//===== Background <sec:ssl:multi_source:experiments:normalization:background>
 *Background*

 Various schemes of normalization have been used in Deep Neural Networks.
 They address the phenomenon of _internal covariate shift_ which appears as architectures get deeper.
-This problem comes from the distribution of each layer's inputs changing during training.
+This problem comes from the change in the distribution of each layer's inputs during training.
 Such a drift causes the non-linear activation functions to saturate and harms the learning process.
-Normalization also attempts at reducing the effects of mismatch between the training and test dataset distributions.
+Normalization also attempts to reduce the effects of mismatch between the training and test dataset distributions.

 _#acr("BatchNorm")_, proposed by Ioffe et al. @ioffe_batch_2015 has gathered significant success, especially in the computer vision community.
-It consists in normalizing each mini-batch input with respect to its own statistics.
+It entails normalizing the activations within each mini-batch using that mini-batch's own mean and variance.
 Acting as a form of regularizer, this process stabilizes learning by ensuring that the values entering all layers do not deviate too significantly.
-The data will get distributed according to a standard normal distribution.
+The data will be distributed according to a standard normal distribution.
-The _Batch Normalization Transform_ algorithm expresses as such:
+The _Batch Normalization Transform_ algorithm is expressed as such:
 $
   y_i = colMath(gamma, #blue) [
     (